ProtonVPN vs NordVPN Comparison (April, 2020)

 NordVPN supports the most used operating systems and devices, including Windows, macOS, Linux, Android, and iOS.
 It also enables browser extensions for Chrome and Firefox.

-NordVPN supports up to six simultaneous connections.
-To use it with more devices, you can always install the software on your router.
+From what I’ve seen during my TunnelBear vs NordVPN analysis, to use NordVPN with more devices, you can always configure and install the software on your router.

 Proton VPN is available on desktop for Windows, Linux, and macOS devices, and via apps for iOS and Android devices.